JOIN US IN SUPPORTING EKUDZENI COMMUNITY

 Since 2002, the African Village School Fund project has been a true labour of love for the founders, Rob Nestor & Lynn Frusher.
 After being selected for a reality TV series by Channel 4 , the Nestor-Frushers, along with their three children Daniel 13, Chloe 8 & Callum 4 years old, relocated to Swaziland in January 2001.
 Embarking on an 10-week adventure, the South London family settled in the village of Ekudzeni, homestead of the Shongwe family.
 They gave up many of their material comforts, and had to quickly acclimatise themselves to their new surroundings.
 The family lived in a hut with a thatched roof; without running water or electricity.
 They altered their diets, bathed in the local river, and lived without the modern convenience of public transport.
 The closest school was more than five miles away, requiring a two-mile walk to the bus stop in order to attend.
 Though the family experienced acute culture shock, they grew to love the village and the people.
 The Nestor's wanted to help and support the community who had welcomed them, guided them and shared their lives with them.
 So in 2002 Rob returned to Swaziland met with the Elders to ask what they needed and came home to commence fundraising for a tractor.
 African Village School Fund was born.

-Today, Rob and Lynn return to Ekudzeni at least once or twice yearly, in order to visit the projects and people in which they have invested nearly two decades of their lives.
+Today, Rob (until his death in March 2020) and Lynn return to Ekudzeni as often as possible, in order to visit the projects and people in which they have invested nearly two decades of their lives.
 Obviously, with time, huge improvements have been made.
 Building the primary school encouraged a local bus route to start running regularly, the pre school is the only one for miles in this rural community, the indoor kitchen in the Home of Hope now enables cooking to be done comfortably in all weathers ,the homestead now has electricity although Mungo's is still waiting to be connected, local people have found employment with AVSF and the Shongwe's have become part of our family.
 What started out as a frivolous adventure turned out to be an amazing, life changing experience.